-The Fund may invest up to 25% of its net assets in securities of foreign issuers, which may include securities of issuers located in emerging markets countries; i.e., those that are in the early stages of their industrial cycles.
+The Fund may invest in securities of foreign issuers including up to 20% of its net assets in securities of issuers located in emerging markets countries, i.e., those that are generally in the early stages of their industrial cycles.

-The Fund can invest in derivative instruments, including forward foreign currency contracts and futures contracts.
+The Fund can invest in derivative instruments, including forward foreign currency contracts.